 Active-duty family members who meet specific hearing-loss requirements are eligible to receive hearing aids and all medically necessary and appropriate services and supplies, including hearing examinations, for the qualified family member.
+Hearing-aids and hearing aid services are now covered for children of retired service members if the child: has hearing loss that meets specific hearing criteria, is enrolled in USFHP, and has a living sponsor.
 Exams must be administered by a Plan-contracting provider.